mu2/google-container-engine-dse/README.md

     gcloud container clusters get-credentials cluster-clustername

 Now kubectl will work.
-Some helpful commands are:

-    kubectl get namespaces
-    kubectl get rc
+We can get the names of the nodes with the command:

     kubectl get pods

 Once you get a pod's name, you can run the following.
-Previous is especially useful in debeugging as it shows the logs from the last container that attempted to run.
+Previous is especially useful in debugging as it shows the logs from the last container that attempted to run.

     kubectl logs datastax-opscenter-rc-5qjv6
     kubectl logs --previous datastax-opscenter-rc-5qjv6

-    kubectl describe pod datastax-opscenter-rc-5qjv6
+To get the external IP of the OpsCenter machine (running on port 8888) use the following command.
+You can then open a web browser to that ip and port to view OpsCenter.

+    kubectl get services

+To check your cluster is running from the command line you can run the command:

+    kubectl exec datastax-node-0-n1yqu nodetool status

-You can also log into the GCE machine running a particular container via SSH and issue docker commands:
+You can also log into the GCE machine running a particular container via SSH and issue docker commands.
+To start an interactive shell session on a container (useful for debugging and running nodetool and cqlsh) do the following:

     sudo docker ps

-To start an interactive shell session on a container (useful for debugging and running nodetool and cqlsh)

     sudo docker exec -i -t 83cddbf5327c /bin/bash

-To get the external IP of the OpsCenter machine (running on port 8888) use:

-    kubectl get services

 This is a great reference for getting started with docker commands: https://docs.docker.com/engine/quickstart/